Zigr/gptctl/CONTRIBUTING.md

 1. Download a copy of `chatgptctl` locally.

-2. Create and activate a conda environment for `chatgptctl`:
+2. Create and activate any virtual environment for `chatgptctl`:

     ```console
+    # Python pip
+    python3 -m venv venv

+    ```

+    ```console
+    # For conda
     $ conda create -n chatgptctl python=3.12
     $ conda activate chatgptctl
     ```

+    etc...

-3. Install `chatgptctl` using `poetry`:
+3. Install `chatgptctl` using your develompment tool:

     ```console
+    # For poetry
     $ poetry install
     ```

 4. Use `git` (or similar) to create a branch for local development and make your changes:

     ```console
-    $ git checkout -b name-of-your-bugfix-or-feature
+    git checkout -b name-of-your-bugfix-or-feature

     ```

 5. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.